 1) Sketchbook 8.5 x 11 acid-free paper.
 Your sketchbooks will be looked at during our in-class critiques to observe your conceptual development and how your sketches relate to your models.

-5) Blog of your work in free WordPress or your personal site)
+2) Blog about your work in free WordPress or your personal site)

 Attendance is a must.
 I will communicate via email often so check nightly as our online syllabus will be our guide.
 Missed emails are no excuse for missing deadlines.
 A student may only be absent from 3 classes without a letter of excuse.
 On the 4th absence, the class grade will be lowered by one full letter grade.
 No exceptions.

 Out of class reading and writing assignments will also be required and graded throughout the semester.